Jia-Wei-Liao/Data_Mining/README.md

 ## HW3: PM2.5 Concentration Prediction by Linear Regression and XGBoost

-## HW4: Yelp Dataset Sentiment Analysis by CNN anc LSTM
+## HW4: Yelp Dataset Sentiment Analysis by CNN and LSTM

 ## HW5: Recommeder System on Spark